Skip to Content

 • Roll the puff pastry dough in and close the edge.

-• Cut the puff pastry dough roll in about 30 pieces.
+• Cut the puff pastry dough roll into about 20 pieces.

-• Place the Pesto Pinwheels on a baking sheet and place them in the oven for 10 to 15 minutes.
+• Place the Pesto Pinwheels on a baking tray lined with parchment paper and bake them in the oven at 400°F/200°C for 8-10 minutes until golden and crispy.

 • Let them cool off a bit and enjoy!